Frequently Asked Questions

 What is Tangible Personal Property?

 Tangible Personal Property is everything used in a business other than items of Real Estate.
-Known as Business Personal Property, it includes: machinery, equipment, furniture, fixtures, signs, window air conditioners, supplies, leased, loaned, borrowed, or rented equipment and mobile home attachments on rented land (cabanas, carports, etc.).
+Known as Business Personal Property, it includes: machinery, equipment, furniture, fixtures, signs, window air conditioners, supplies, leased, loaned, borrowed, or rented equipment and manufactured home attachments on rented land (cabanas, carports, etc.).

 Who is required to File?